 Now that you know the most common reasons credit card applications are declined, you'll be able to avoid those issues next time you apply for a credit card.
 The following key strategies also help you increase your chances of approval:

 - Choose a card that suits your circumstances.
 Make sure the credit card you apply for is right for your needs by considering how it will fit with your current financial situation.
-For example, if you don’t earn a lot of money, you may want to look at credit cards for low income earners.
+For example, if you don’t earn a lot of money, you may want to look at credit cards for low-income earners.
 Similarly, if you are retired, on a pension or self-employed, you could look at the range of cards that accommodate these circumstances.

 - Update all of your details before you apply.
 Make sure your residential address, phone number, email address and employment information is updated across all your networks so that it is easy for credit card issuers to verify the information on your application.

 - Read over the application before you submit it.
 Going over the details in your application will help you pick up any errors before you hit the "submit" button.
+You could also get a friend or relative to peer review the application to ensure you haven't included any mistakes before you apply.

 - Have your supporting documentation ready.
-Credit card issuers require a range of documents before they can fully process your application, including copies of your passport or driver's licence, payslips and bank statements.
+Credit card issuers require a range of documents before they can fully process your application, including copies of your passport or driver's licence, pay slips and bank statements.
 It can speed up the application process if you have these documents ready before you apply because you'll be able to provide them as soon as they're requested.

 Dos and don’ts for credit card applications

-- Do compare credit cards before you apply
+- Compare credit cards before you apply

-- Do check all the application requirements
+- Check all the application requirements

 - Don’t apply for another card soon after being rejected